Stretching & Sculling:

 I have come to experience the similarities and differences between rowing and yoga; both offer a full body experience while developing strength and power with a gracefulness and rhythm that is aesthetically pleasing.
 Yoga is typically practiced indoors in an environment that is warm, comfortable and safe.
 Yoga improves one's level of flexibility and range of motion while alleviating the stiffness, and pain common to aging.
 The sport of rowing offers a tremendous aerobic workout and takes place outdoors where one is always subject to the powerful and unpredictable elements of nature.
 There is a need for the rower as well as the yoga practitioner to be fully present in the moment in order to remain safe and responsible.

-I am proud to be representing Echo Rowing.
+I am proud to be representing Alden Rowing.
 I am grateful to be rowing a shell that offers so much in the form of stability, durability, performance and fun!
 Rowing is an enjoyable way to gain cardiovascular fitness while having the opportunity to commune with nature.
 Yoga and rowing make for me the perfect union!

-Nancy Friedman, Yoga Instructor Wells & Ogunquit, ME (207) 251-3113
+Nancy Friedman, Yoga Instructor ~ (207) 251-3113